 Surpass the expectations of your target customers

 Examine your business structure and the various departments within it.
 What can you offer that can elevate your business from a standard vendor of products/services to a known niche offering?
 You may have an excellent customer services team who specialise in technical support for your products/services.
 You may have a great relationship with your suppliers and/or manufacturers and so can pass on savings to your customers and potential customers alike.
-Again with these step, ask yourself what can you do better than your competitors?
+Again with these steps, ask yourself what can you do better than your competitors?

 Be sure to stay unique to your target customers